italicize/italicize.github.io/endorsements.md

 - Prop.
 B says "Yes (The Chronicle says No.)" because the Bay Guardian and other progressive groups said yes, and only the Chronicle said no.
 - Prop.
 H is one to look at more closely, because other progressive groups said no but the SF Bike Coalition said yes.

-The descriptions of the propositions are by the Bay Guardian, such as "Business tax on CEO compensation."
+The descriptions of the propositions are by the Bay Guardian, such as "Prop.
+L, Business tax on CEO compensation."

 ## Candidates
 - President and Vice President: Joe Biden and Kamala Harris